OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 #### Load balancer session persistence

-When running Octopus in a highly available configuration, each node will keep a local cache of data including user permissions.
-To avoid local caching issues, for example, when user permissions are changed, we recommend configuring your load balancer with **session persistence**.
+We typically recommend using a round-robin (or similar) approach for sharing traffic between the nodes in your cluster, as the Octopus Web Portal is stateless.

+However, each node in the cluster keeps a local cache of data including user permissions.
+There is a known issue that occurs when a users permissions change.
+The local cache is only invalidated on the node where the change was made.
+This will be resolved in a future version of Octopus.

+To work around this issue in the meantime you can configure your load balancer with **session persistence**.
 This will ensure user sessions are routed to the same node.

 #### Software load balancers